microsoft/Search4Code/README.md

 - Click URLs: All queries have have a list of the the most frequently clicked urls from the search results.
 Since queries are grouped, the most frequently clicked url presents a good "solution" to the search query that most users selected.
 - Popularity score: Each query is assigned a popularity rank calculated based on it's frequency.
 - Large scale: Currently the dataset contains thousands of queries with plans to further increase it as more data is run through the pipeline.

+Since the dataset contains both code-search and non code-search queries, it could also be used to analyze other user intents, as described in our [prior work](https://arxiv.org/abs/1912.09519).

 ## Dataset Schema